Getting health insurance through Vermont Health Connect

 After the open enrollment period ends, you can’t buy a health plan through VHC unless you have a qualifying event.
 If you qualify for Medicaid or Dr. Dynasaur, you can enroll any time of the year — you don't have to wait for open enrollment.

-Visit our How to Apply page to find out how to:
+Visit our How to Apply page.

 What’s new this year?